george-hawkins/arf-drone/pixhawk-setup.md

 When you move the throttle to the lower-right corner you may hear an annoyed beep from the Pixhawk if you keep it there more than momentarily - this is because this stick position is used to arm the flight controller and the beep is telling you that (unsurprisingly) it's currently not in a state to be armed.

 Once you're finished with the sticks, flip through the switches you've set up to change flight modes, go from flight mode 1 to flight mode 6 - you should see a lower red bar established for radio channel 5 and the high bar getting higher as you flip up through the modes to mode 6.
-Make sure to press the _Click when Done_ button to wrap up - it will warn you to return you throttle to its lowest position (but doesn't remind you to return your switches to select flight mode 1 which is necessary in order to be able to arm later).
+Make sure to press the _Click when Done_ button to wrap up - it will then warn you to return you throttle to its lowest position (but doesn't remind you to return your switches to select flight mode 1 which is necessary in order to be able to arm later).

 ### Flight modes

 For a great introduction to flight modes see Painless360's [introduction to flight modes video](https://www.youtube.com/watch?v=PC2io5WPTzM).
-This gives you a far clearer overview of all the major flight modes than the ArduCopter documentation and points out little details that you might miss otherwise, e.g. altitude hold does not disable altitude adjustment but it does dramatically change how the throttle behaves, instead of directly controlling thrust the throttle range is divided into three broad bands that corresponding to descend, hold altitude and ascend, i.e. it becomes a three way switch for vertical direction.
+This gives you a far clearer overview of all the major flight modes than the ArduCopter documentation and points out little details that you might miss otherwise, e.g. altitude hold does not disable altitude adjustment but it does dramatically change how the throttle behaves - instead of directly controlling thrust the throttle range is divided into three broad bands that corresponding to descend, hold altitude and ascend, i.e. it becomes a three way switch for vertical direction.

 When we set up the transmitter we went to a lot of trouble to set up switches so that we could switch between six flight modes.
 Now we can choose what those six modes are.
 For a full list of flight modes see the ArduCopter [flight modes page](http://ardupilot.org/copter/docs/flight-modes.html) - there are quite a number.
 But there are five standard recommended flight modes - [stabilize](http://ardupilot.org/copter/docs/stabilize-mode.html), [altitude hold](http://ardupilot.org/copter/docs/altholdmode.html), [loiter](http://ardupilot.org/copter/docs/loiter-mode.html), [return to launch](http://ardupilot.org/copter/docs/rtl-mode.html) (RTL) and [auto](http://ardupilot.org/copter/docs/auto-mode.html).
 So I configured up these five modes and then chose the very dull mode [land](http://ardupilot.org/copter/docs/land-mode.html) as my sixth choice (as apparently it can do a much smoother job of landing than most beginners).

-**Update:** I replaced loiter with position hold, this is a newer mode that's similar to loiter but allows more natural stick control, i.e. you can fly the craft in this mode but if you release the sticks it comes to a stop and holds its position, and the throttle behaves as it does in altitude hold.
+**Update:** I replaced loiter with [position hold](http://ardupilot.org/copter/docs/poshold-mode.html), this is a newer mode that's similar to loiter but allows more natural stick control, i.e. you can fly the craft in this mode but if you release the sticks it comes to a stop and holds its position, and the throttle behaves as it does in altitude hold.

 The other available flight modes are related to things like more agressive and sporty flying styles and more obscure use cases - however [circle](http://ardupilot.org/copter/docs/circle-mode.html) looks interesting if you want to circle a point with a camera and [guided](http://ardupilot.org/copter/docs/flight-modes.html) is relevant if you want to control the craft in-flight from a ground control application.
 One mode we'll be coming back to later is [auto-tune](http://ardupilot.org/copter/docs/autotune.html) - there are many tunable parameters that affect how the craft flies, auto-tune causes the craft to put itself through various maneuvers and by seeing how it behaves it tries to automatically determine the optimal values for these tunable parameters.